 Players will be formally invited on Sunday, March 26th, and have until 11:59pm EST on Tuesday, March 28th, to confirm their attendance.
 At this time, all players who have declined their invitation or failed to confirm their attendance will be considered not to be attending, and replacements will be invited from the remaining Invitational Points players, in descending order beginning with the highest non-qualified point total.
 In this way, it’s possible to qualify for the Invitational even if you’re not already invited, but I don’t recommend that you rely on this method of qualification.
 Replacement Players will be contacted on Wednesday, March 29th, and have Twenty-Four (24) hours to confirm their attendance.

 Decklists for all Invitational Players are due at Noon EST on Friday, March 31st.
 No Exceptions.

 The Invitational is a Thirty-Two (32) player Double Elimination tournament.
 Matches are played best of three even in Loser’s Bracket, with the exception of the Winner’s Finals, Loser’s Finals, and Grand Finals, which are played best of five.
 The player who reaches the Grand Finals through the Winner’s Bracket has Winner’s Advantage and must be defeated twice for the Loser’s Bracket player to win the tournament.

 Players are seeded based on how they qualified:

 - Invited based on Invitational Points

-Players will be seeded within their qualifier ranking based on Invitational Points, if necessary.
+Players will be seeded within their qualifier ranking based on highest Invitational Points, then highest Series Points.
+Further ties will be broken by determining the higher seeded player randomly.
 A viewer’s guide will be available once all the players have confirmed their attendance.

 Season Three Invitational Prizing ($250 prize pool)